startyourlab/website/docs/setup/github-accounts.md

 For broad guidance from GitHub's official documentation about profile configuration, see [here](https://github.community/t/optimizing-your-github-profile/10211).
 Briefly, we recommend that you configure [your account's profile settings](https://github.com/settings/profile) to:

 - Include a clear, professionally-appropriate photo of your face as the profile picture.
 - Use your real name for your display name.
-This appears on the top of your profile, but otherwise is relatively easily changed (in contrast to the username; see above).
+This appears on the top of your profile, but otherwise affects relatively little.
+You can easily change your display name (in contrast to the [username](#username)).
 - Write a brief professional bio.
 Bios are limited to 160 characters.
 Think about what information will be relevant to people considering collaborating with you, including expertise, interests, title or career stage, etc.
   - If you are part of a lab that has a GitHub organization, you can tag the lab within your bio using the **@** symbol followed by the lab's GitHub organization name, i.e., [**@sokolhessnerlab**](https://github.com/sokolhessnerlab).